mehrdaad/Hardcore_OSINT_Rec/README.md

 - [Symantec WebPulse](https://sitereview.bluecoat.com/) - Looks up the website in BlueCoat’s database.

 - [TheMajecticMillion](https://majestic.com/reports/majestic-million) - The million domains we find with the most referring subnets.
-- [Malware Domain List](http://www.malwaredomainlist.com/mdl.php) - Looks up recently-reported malicious websites
-- [MalwareURL](http://www.malwareurl.com/listing-urls.php) - Looks up the URL in its historical list of malicious websites
 - [Sandbox URL Analyzer](https://www.url-analyzer.net/) - Examines the URL and files in real-time.
 - [IsItHacked](http://www.isithacked.com/) - Performs several checks in real time and consults some blacklists.
 - [IsItPhising](http://isitphishing.org/) - Assesses the specified URL in real-time.
 - [MxToolbox](http://mxtoolbox.com/blacklists.aspx) - Queries multiple reputational sources for information about the IP or domain
-- [Quttera ThreatSign](http://quttera.com/) -  Scans the specified URL for the presence of malware.

 - [Reputation Authority](http://www.reputationauthority.org/) - Shows reputational data on specified domain or IP address.
-- [Sucuri SiteCheck](https://sitecheck.sucuri.net/) - Scans the URL for malware in real time and looks it up in several blacklists.
 - [Unmask Parasites](http://www.unmaskparasites.com/security-report/) - Looks up the URL in the Google Safe Browsing database.

 - [URL Query](http://urlquery.net/) - Looks up the URL in its database of suspicious sites and examines the site’s content.